Stuttering And Its Treatment

 Speech Therapy for Stuttering

 As mentioned above, the first step in stuttering treatment is assessment.
 Stuttered speech may include several not-so-obvious characteristics, and hence requires the input of a qualified Speech-Language Therapist to diagnose.
-In order to assess a person’s stutter, the Speech-Language Therapist will assess the nature of their dysfluencies, as well as gathering information about the way the person copes or reacts to the stutter in various situations.
+In order to assess a person’s stutter, the Speech-Language Therapist will assess the nature of their stuttering, as well as gathering information about the way the person copes or reacts to the stutter in various situations.
 With this information, the Therapist will decide whether or not it is appropriate to commence treatment.

 For many people who stutter, their speech may give rise to frustration and a sense of isolation in being unable to converse effectively with others.
 Fortunately, therapy is available to reduce the severity of stuttering and improve the quality of life for people who stutter.
-Speech therapy has allowed many to manage their dysfluencies at very low levels, or eliminate them all together.
+Speech therapy has allowed many to manage their stuttering at very low levels, or eliminate it all together.
 The take-home message is this: With the right support, all people can learn to become more confident in their communication skills, and to participate in their lives to the fullest.